DevL/Pyby/README.md

 Lecture material for implementing certain Ruby-like behaviours in Python.

+**NB:** This is heavily under development and subject to change.
+Expect breaking changes until the 1.0.0 release.

 ## Current Functionality

 The links in the list of available modules, classes, methods, and functions below link to the corresponding Ruby documentation.